Key Takeaways

 Progressive Commercial ranks fifth overall for general liability insurance in Alaska, with competitive rates in several industries and above-average claims handling relative to its overall placement.
 GL policies include liquor liability, EPLI and inland marine as add-on endorsements, giving food, hospitality and contractor businesses more customization options.
 One gap is the unavailability of excess and surplus lines (E&S) coverage in the state, so high-risk businesses will need to source that coverage elsewhere.

-Buying a general liability coverage from Progressive requires working with an agent to complete the purchase, which adds a step compared to fully digital competitors.
+Buying general liability coverage from Progressive requires working with an agent to complete the purchase, which adds a step compared to fully digital competitors.
 Claims are handled well, as it has one of the lowest complaint rates in the reviewed field.
-Manufacturing businesses see meaningful savings at 26%, as well as those in hospitality (24%).
+Manufacturing businesses see 26% savings, as well as those in hospitality (24%).

 Where Progressive Commercial performs best: